Gong Review

 How does the Gong Lowkite compare to the Ozone Pocket Rocket?

 Both are well-regarded in the community.
-Ozone brings paragliding-grade aerodynamic R&D; Gong brings foiling-specific design knowledge.
-The Ozone Pocket Rocket tends to be slightly more expensive.
+Ozone brings paragliding-grade aerodynamic R&D; Gong brings foiling-specific design knowledge and significantly lower pricing.
+The Ozone Pocket Rocket is a more expensive, premium single-skin wing.
 See our full parawing comparison guide for a side-by-side breakdown.

 Can I use the Gong Lowkite with any spreader bar harness?

-The Lowkite is designed for standard spreader bar harnesses, so it’s compatible with the harness setups most parawingfoilers already use or are looking at.
+The Lowkite range is designed for standard spreader bar harnesses, so it’s compatible with the harness setups most parawing foilers already use or are looking at.
 If in doubt, check compatibility with your specific harness before purchasing.

 The Verdict

-If you’re getting started in parawingfoiling and you don’t want to spend BRM money on your first wing, this is where we’d point you.
+If you’re getting started in parawing foiling and you don’t want to spend BRM money on your first wing, the Plus V2 is where we’d point you.
+If you want more agility without paying premium prices, the Neutra V2 is a strong step up.
+And for riders watching the double-skin space, the Droid and Pulse are worth keeping an eye on.